-Every conveyancer and lawyer should utilise email management software tools that seamlessly integrate with email programs, such as Outlook.
+Every lawyer should utilise email management software tools that seamlessly integrate with email programs, such as Outlook.
 Legal software such as Smokeball, make it easy to sort and search matter related emails without having to sift through the inbox.
 Many businesses report that they shave significant time spent on administrative tasks simply because they’re using an email management tool.
 That saving on time is money available for billable tasks.

 If you want to get the most out of your email management tool, get training so that you understand how to access all of its features.
 The more you know about how to best use your software tool, they better you be at managing your inbox.

-Some conveyancers and lawyers rely heavily on email to communicate with clients and colleagues but sometimes it’s better to utilise other tools such as a secure file sharing and messaging app or even a phone call.
+Some lawyers rely heavily on email to communicate with clients and colleagues but sometimes it’s better to utilise other tools such as a secure file sharing and messaging app or even a phone call.
 Often times following long email threads, especially if it involves many different people, can be difficult if not impossible.
 And if an email thread gets complicated enough, following it might actually decrease your productivity.
 The more you limit email use to only those issues where it makes sense to communicate via email, the less time you will spend sorting through your inbox.